Backpacking Peru is up there with one of my favorite adventures of all time, and that’s saying something!

 The Statue of Christ was a gift from Palestinian Christians in 1945 as a token of the kind refuge they received in the city.

 This statue is reminiscent of Christ the Redeemer in Rio de Janeiro, dominating the summit of Pukamuqu with wide-open arms.

 Tip: The best time to visit the Statue of Christ is early in the morning or late in the afternoon.
 I promise you will get to witness an unforgettable sunrise or sunset, weather permitting!

-Just five minutes walk from Statue of Christ are the ancient ruins of Saqsaywaman.
-These ruins are considered to be the first of the ‘new seven wonders of the world’ and one of the more interesting attractions to check out when backpacking Peru.
+Just five minutes walk from the Statue of Christ are the ancient ruins of Saqsaywaman.
+These ruins are considered to be the first of the new seven wonders of the world’ and one of the more interesting attractions to check out.

 The Incas once called Saqsaywaman the House of the Sun and the Spaniards called it a fortress due to its zig-zag design.

-One thing that was very intriguing to me when I visited Saqsaywaman was the enormous boulders that form the walls at these ruins.
-They were put together perfectly, like a game of tetris, without the use of mortar.
+One thing that was very intriguing to me when I visited Saqsaywaman was the enormous boulders that form the walls of these ruins.
+They were put together perfectly, like a game of Tetris, without the use of mortar.

 So it’s best to get a ticket if you wish to explore the Saqsaywaman ruins without any hiccups.

 On your way back down to the city from Saqsaywaman, be sure to take the route that leads down through the streets of San Blas.